eclipse-glsp/glsp-theia-integration/README.md

 # Building

-For details on building the project, please see the README file in the [`theia-integration`](/packages/theia-integration/README.md) directory.
+For details on building the project, please see the [main README file](/packages/theia-integration/README.md).

 # More information
 For more information, please visit the [Eclipse GLSP Umbrella repository](https://github.com/eclipse-glsp/glsp) and the [Eclipse GLSP Website](https://www.eclipse.org/glsp/).
 If you have questions, contact us on our [spectrum chat](https://spectrum.chat/glsp/) and have a look at our [communication and support options](https://www.eclipse.org/glsp/contact/).